Acropora digitifera

-Acropora digitifera is a species of acroporid coral found in the Gulf of Aden, the Red Sea, the southwest and northern Indian Ocean, Australia, southeast Asia, the central Indo-Pacific, Japan, the west Pacific Ocean and the East China Sea.
+Acropora digitifera is a species of acroporid coral found in the Gulf of Aden, the Red Sea, the southwest and northern Indian Ocean, Australia, Southeast Asia, the central Indo-Pacific, Japan, the west Pacific Ocean and the East China Sea.
 It is found in shallow areas of tropical reefs in the back margins, from depths of 0 to 12 m.
-It was described by Dana in 1846.
+It was described by James Dwight Dana in 1846.

 Description

 It occurs in colonies consisting of either prostrate or upright groups of branches; colonies have diameters of up to 1 m.
 Its thin branches contain long axial corallites which are tube-shaped, and radial corallites are tube- or pocket-shaped and small.
 This coral is a digitate coral, with an elongated terminal corallite and often a blue tip.
 It looks like Acropora humilis but is smaller, with branching finger-like lobes.
 It is red-brown in colour and has either white or blue axial corallites.
 It also looks similar to Acropora filiformis.